 - Namzaric .
 This drug is a mix of Namenda and Aricept.
 It's best for people with moderate to severe Alzheimer's who already take the two drugs separately.

 Doctors can also prescribe medicines for other health problems that happen along with the disease, including depression, sleeplessness, and behavior problems like agitation and aggression.

 Scientists are looking for new treatments for Alzheimer’s in clinical trials.
-These studies test new drugs to see if they can slow the disease from getting worse or improve memory problems or other symptoms.
+These studies test new drugs to see if they can slow the progress of the disease or improve memory problems or other symptoms.
 They’re also looking for other ways beyond drugs to treat the disease, such as an Alzheimer’s vaccine.